codeforpdx/recordexpungPDX/src/frontend/developerUtils/developerUtils.md

+## IMPORTANT!
+Do not check the modified files into version control.

 These files help mock out the interaction with the backend for OECI authentication and requesting search results.

 With these you will be able to recieve mocked record search results if you are properly authenticated.